alexanderkell/alexanderkell_old.github.io/index.md

 ## Welcome to GitHub Pages

-I am a research associate at Imperial College London, interested in modelling future of energy systems.
+I am a research associate at Imperial College London in the Department of Chemical Engineering.
+I am primarily interested in the modelling of future of energy systems.

+I have a background in electrical and electronic engineering and computer science from University College London and Newcastle University respectively.

 ### Markdown